Sky Q Explained: Hub, Box and Q Experience Options

 Each of these Mini boxes is wireless, so they won’t cause any mess or fuss in terms of installation - but each, as we’ve mentioned, will cost you.
 If you’re with Sky Broadband as well as TV, you’ll be drawn in by the Mini boxes’ function as WiFi boosters around your home to improve your internet coverage.

 Sky Q boxes, you may not be surprised to learn, don’t just come with the same old remotes.
 They’ve had an upgrade.
 The new remotes are called Sky Q Touch remotes and have touch-screen capability.
 They also come with a Bluetooth feature which allows you to control your TV when the remote is shut away in a drawer somewhere.
 Sky has also added a built-in microphone allowing for a voice search function - simply tell your remote what show you want to watch and it will find it for you.

 Most importantly, we think, Sky has answered a more basic need with these new remotes.
 If you lose it, you can press a button on your Sky Q box and an alarm in your remote will sound letting you know exactly where it is.
 Now this is a feature we’ve been waiting for!

 You might have guessed that the new remote doesn’t come free.
-You’ll have to fork out another £39.99 for one of these.
+You’ll have to fork out another £39.99 if you need a replacement.